johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ## Backstory: "So your hands don't work as expected...""
 The Sony PS3 dualshock controller has 17 buttons and 2 analog [joy]sticks.
 The controller is typically used where one side of the controller moves a character and the other side controls the "tools" for the character, this setup works fine for a person that has the use of both hands.

 This project was started for a young man with muscular dystrophy, he has no hand control but could slightly wiggle his right hand's index and middle finger and he could move his neck to turn his head left, right, up and down. **He used a head mouse that moved the computer's mouse cursor based on his head movement, his index and middle fingers controlled left and right click on the mouse.** With this setup he could control his laptop, his home entertainment system and several lights around his apartment.
-But he still wanted to play video games, we were able to help and he played usually 8-10 hours a day. :)
+But he still wanted to play video games, we were able to build on his computer access methods and he played usually 8-10 hours a day. :)

-An added goal of creating a video game controller as an API is to encourage people with disabilities to see programming as a tool to empower themselves and make their world accessible.
-The API is simple enough to be tinkered with using minimal code.

 ## Interfacing with a video game console